-Dr. Megan Pfitzinger Lippe has been a registered nurse for over seven years, and earned her BSN, MSN, and PhD degrees from the University of Texas at Austin.
-Her nursing practice experience is in adult critical care and cardiovascular critical care nursing.
-She has taught undergraduate nursing students for over five years, and was the recipient of the Texas Exes Teaching Award from the University of Texas during her first year of teaching.
+Dr. Megan Pfitzinger Lippe has been a registered nurse since 2009, and earned her BSN, MSN, and PhD degrees from the University of Texas at Austin.
+Her nursing practice experience is in adult and cardiovascular critical care nursing.
+She has taught undergraduate nursing students since 2011, and was the recipient of the Texas Exes Teaching Award from the University of Texas during her first year of teaching.

 Dr. Lippe is a member of several nursing organizations, including STTI, HPNA, and NLN.
 She holds multiple leadership roles.
-Within Sigma Nursing Society, she chairs the International Conference Planning Task Force, serves on the Charter Review Task Force, is President Elect of the Epsilon Omega chapter, and is Past President of the Epsilon Theta chapter of STTI at UT Austin, current facilitator of STTI’s Hospice and Palliative Nursing community of interest, and serves on STTI’s Conference Planning Task Force.
+Within Sigma Nursing Society, she chairs the International Conference Planning Task Force, serves on the Charter Review Task Force, is President Elect of the Epsilon Omega chapter, and is Past President of the Epsilon Theta chapter.
 She was the featured STTI leader in the September 2015 STTI Chapter Leader Emphasis, blog author for several Sigma events, and her worked helped earn the Epsilon Theta chapter the Chapter Key Award in 2015 and 2017.
 Within HPNA, Dr. Lippe is the Education SIG Co-Chair and serves on the Residency Council and Conference Scholarship committees.

 Dr. Lippe is married to her high school sweetheart, William, and they have two children together.
 She is thankful for her family’s ongoing love and support in her academic and scholastic endeavors.

 Refereed Journal Articles (published or in press, * denotes student authors):